Great Midwest Trivia Contest: Contest

-Questions used include "What was Holden Caulfield's middle name?" and "In 2004, which nation drank the most coffee per capita?"
+Questions used in the past include "What was Holden Caulfield's middle name?" and "In 2004, which nation drank the most coffee per capita?"
 (The answers are "Morrisey" and "Finland," respectively.)
 The 2009 Super Garruda was "Who was going to be married next to what was the "World's Largest Cedar Bucket" in Murfreesboro, Tennessee in June 2005, before it mysteriously burned down the week before the wedding date?" (answer: James Walters and Jaki Neubauer).
-On-campus teams are occasionally asked to do special action questions such as composing a love song or doing a dance routine based on a theme.
+In modern times, internet access has changed the way questions are written.
+Examples from the 2024 contest include "This primate was named after an anarchist critical of a linguist who shares a surname with the Simpsons character who said "steamed hams".
+What was the longest sentence the primate ever said?" and "This state house's original dome was metal-plated by the founding father who rides alongside the protagonist of Assassin's Creed III.
+What lies in its House of Representatives chamber, whose speaker pro tempore shares a last name with the ring name of the wrestler who had a cameo in Rocky III?" ("Give orange me give eat orange me eat orange give me eat orange give me you" and "Sacred Cod," respectively) On-campus teams are occasionally asked to do special action questions such as composing a love song or doing a dance routine based on a theme.